Skip to main content

 Select allows users to choose an option from a list.

-Use Select when
+Use select when

 • you need to display many options and the user can choose only one